-In ski jargon, a “yard sale” is when you wipe out on the mountain and your stuff (poles, skis, goggles) goes everywhere.
-“What I want after skiing all day is something that goes straight to the face,” says Stephen Gill, the bar manager at Horn & Cantle Saloon at Lone Mountain Ranch in Big Sky, Mont.
+In ski jargon, a “yard sale” is when you wipe out on the mountain and your equipment (poles, skis, goggles) flies everywhere across the snow like items spread across a lawn at a yard sale.
+After such a tumble, with cold hands and wet hair, an après-ski is more necessary than ever, especially something strong.
+“What I want after skiing all day is something that goes straight to the face,” Gill says.
 “The whole premise of the drink is that it’ll give you the confidence to get back up after you yard-sale.”
 To make his high-octane concoction more Montana, Gill barrel-ages the finished cocktail for about three weeks.
 It’s served at the resort saloon but, he says, “it’s like a secret-menu kind of deal.”

 Add all ingredients into a mixing glass with ice and stir.

 Strain into a rocks glass over a large ice cube.

 Garnish with a skewered lemon twist and Luxardo maraschino cherry.

 Optional: barrel-age the entire completed cocktail for 3 weeks.